-New legislation was introduced on 3 August 2020 which extended the voting franchise in Scotland.
+Further new legislation which extended the voting franchise in Scotland was introduced in June 2020.
 This now means that you can register to vote if you are resident and are aged 14 years and over and are:

 Please note that it is an offence to knowingly provide false information on an application to register to vote, and if convicted you could be imprisoned for up to six months and/or face a fine of up to £5000.